Meet the people supporting young Londoners, their families and communities to live free from violence and exploitation.

 Angela is a member of the Chartered Institute of Personnel and Development

-Racheal Raji Finance and Contracts Manager
+Racheal Raji Head of Finance

 Racheal has over 18 years’ experience of providing innovative, high quality financial management and managing a portfolio of big public sector contracts and small grants.
 Her experience is diverse including working as an Office & Finance Manager at The Children’s Society, Contracts Manager at The Princes’ Trust and a Commissioning Officer at the Royal Borough of Greenwich.